 Who should not take Lamisil Oral Granules?

 Do not take Lamisil Oral Granules if you are allergic to terbinafine hydrochloride when taken by mouth.

 What should I tell my doctor before taking Lamisil Oral Granules?

 Before you take Lamisil Oral Granules, tell your doctor if you:

 - have lupus (an autoimmune disease)

 - have any other medical conditions

 - are pregnant or plan to become pregnant.
-It is not known if Lamisil will harm your unborn baby.
-You should not start using Lamisil during pregnancy without talking to your doctor.
+It is not known if Lamisil Oral Granules will harm your unborn baby.
+You should not start taking Lamisil during pregnancy without talking to your doctor.

-- Are breast-feeding or plan to breast-feed.
-Some Lamisil passes into your milk and may harm your baby.
-Talk to your doctor about the best way to feed your baby if you take Lamisil.
+- are breastfeeding or plan to breastfeed.
+Lamisil can pass into your breast milk and may harm your baby.
+Talk to your doctor about the best way to feed your baby if you take Lamisil Oral Granules.

 - a medicine for depression